gatech-cc/systems-workshop4/README.md

 # Workshop 8

-- Before running ./getIp.sh, you always need to run ./azLogin.sh to log into azure (once per new terminal).
+- Before running ./getIp.sh, you always need to run ./azLogin.sh to log-in to azure (once per new terminal).